Clicky

 Why Does My Dog’s Urine Smell Like Ammonia?

 Have you noticed a change in the smell of your dog’s urine?
-An ammonia smell could be a symptom of a health problem.
+A strong ammonia smell could be a symptom of a health problem, particularly if it smells stronger than normal.

-A sudden change in your dog’s toileting habits can signal an underlying problem.
+A sudden change in your dog’s toileting habits can signal an underlying problem, including if their urine smells more strongly of ammonia.

 These changes aren’t always something to worry about.
-But there can be occasions when they indicate a potentially significant problem.
+For example, urine gradually smells stronger if it dries in carpet fibres, as the ammonia converts into mercaptan gas.
+But there can be occasions when a strong urine smell indicates a potentially significant problem.

 If you notice any changes, especially combined with unusual behavior or other symptoms, you should always seek prompt veterinary advice.